dorsht/RedAlertData/README.md

 You have the ability to see the following data:

-1. The 40 most alerted cities.
+1. The 40 most alerted areas.
 2. Number of alerts per hour for all the areas.
 3. Number of alerts per hour for specific area, by user selection.